pdGruby/cloupy/README.md

   <img src="https://i.ibb.co/XjGvVhm/lev-data-comp.png"/>
 </p>

 **In the figure on the left, no levels were specified and no data was filtered.
 In the figure on the right, the data was not filtered** (alpine stations were still in the dataset, stations with poor data continuity were also in the dataset), **but the levels were specified by passing `levels=np.arange(5, 12.5, 0.5)` to the `imap.draw()` method.** The red spots in the lower parts of the map are the result of the alpine stations in the dataset - due to the significantly deviated values, the interpolation effect is somewhat distorted.
-The values inside the red spots are much higher than 12°C, so they are not within the specified levels, which would result in the appearence of white spots.
+The values inside the red spots are much higher than 12°C, so they are not within the specified levels, which would result in the appearance of white spots.
 However, to the `imap.draw()` method another argument was passed to force the interpolation process to interpolate within the given levels - `interpolation_within_levels=True`.
 When the `interpolation_within_levels` is set to True, the white spots are replaced with the lowest or highest color level (depending on whether the values are below the specified levels or above the specified levels).

 Data filtering is not always necessary, but specifying manually levels is almost always necessary!
 Nevertheless, to get high-quality interpolation effect, **it is recommended to always check the dataset and specify the interpolation levels.**

 ### Zoom a map to a specific location, show the difference between default style and retro style <a name="maps_zooming_and_styles"></a>

 Sometimes you may want to highlight a specific region of a country and it is possible by passing the `zoom_in` argument to the `imap.draw()` method.
-This argument is also handy when you are working with a country that has overseas territories (eg. France) and would like to show only a specific part of the country.
+This argument is also handy when you are working with a country that has overseas territories (e.g. France) and would like to show only a specific part of the country.

-The `zoom_in` argument accepts a list of tuples where the first tuple holds the x-values to which the view will be adjusted, and the second tuple holds the y-values to which the view will be adjusted, eg. `zoom_in=[(16, 18), (50, 51)]` will zoom into the region of Poland that is located between 16 and 18 degree of the east longitude and between 50 and 51 degree of the north latitude.
+The `zoom_in` argument accepts a list of tuples where the first tuple holds the x-values to which the view will be adjusted, and the second tuple holds the y-values to which the view will be adjusted, e.g. `zoom_in=[(16, 18), (50, 51)]` will zoom into the region of Poland that is located between 16 and 18 degree of the east longitude and between 50 and 51 degree of the north latitude.

 The exemplary maps of France with the `zoom_in` argument in the default and retro styles: